 - It is never acceptable for students at Benowa State School to use personal mobile devices at school unless permission has been approved by the Principal for a student with specific circumstances.
-The specific activities and contexts for when this would occur will be clearly outlined in communication to parents and students concerned. - If personal mobile devices and/or internet capable devices (eg: mobile phone, smart watches, iPads) are brought to school, they must be handed into the school reception immediately upon arrival - a receipt will be issued on collection. - Any exemptions to the above statement can only be negotiated with the Principal and/or delegate.
+The specific activities and contexts for when this would occur will be clearly outlined in communication to parents and students concerned. - If personal mobile devices and/or internet capable devices (eg: mobile phones, smart watches, iPads) are brought to school, they must be handed into the school reception immediately upon arrival and collected at the end of the day. - Any exemptions to the above statement can only be negotiated with the Principal and/or delegate.